 I think I have come up with a good description of the functioning of the FDA Center for Tobacco Products: Weaponized Kafkaism.
-The term is fairly self-explanatory, but to unpack it: Kafkaesque is, of course, refers to a system that brings to mind the situations faced by Franz Kafka’s characters, particularly including being trapped by a baffling and inscrutable system (particularly a government bureaucracy), where one is punished for doing something wrong as a result of having no idea what would satisfy the authorities, and as the rules begin to become apparent they are revealed to include self-contradictions, making it literally impossible to comply.
+The term is fairly self-explanatory, but to unpack it: Kafkaesque is, of course, refers to a system that brings to mind the situations faced by Franz Kafka’s characters, trapped by a baffling and inscrutable system (particularly a government bureaucracy), where one is punished for doing something wrong as a result of having no idea what would satisfy the authorities.
+As the rules begin to become apparent they are revealed to include self-contradictions, making it literally impossible to comply.
 (I converted the word to its seldom-used noun form.)
 Weaponization refers to taking something that in its “natural” state is harmful or potentially harmful, and then intentionally deploying it in order to do harm.

 The description came to mind in light of the chatter that followed this New York Times article about lobbying efforts to soften the impact of FDA’s deeming regulation.
 (Note: Do not read the article unless you are already expert on the politics of the situation, and therefore read it for the purposes of observing how the NYT and the actors are spinning things.
 As is typical for mainstream media coverage of these issues, if you read it in an attempt to actually learn about what is happening, you will know less when you are done than when you started.)
 The emphasis in the article was on Altria’s leading role in the lobbying effort, which was dramatically overstated to create the narrative the NYT wanted, but still substantially true.
 This article resulted in cognitive whiplash for those who have believed that the deeming is a gift to “big tobacco” and other over-simplifications of the situation.
 What is Altria up to?
 Are they altruistically standing up for real public health despite their own financial interests?
 Or trying to put on a show of doing so for PR purposes?
-Is this all NYT politics and click-bait, and not actually real?
+Is this all NYT politics and clickbait, and not actually real?

 There is another compelling explanation: This is a rare opportunity to fight back against the Weaponized Kafkaism that is CTP.
 As I have recounted on this page many times, when it comes to the only thing they actually do (ruling on — usually rejecting — various applications), CTP is utterly arbitrary and Kafkaesque.
 There are no stated rules that companies can try to obey, and applications are often rejected based on failing to do something that had never before been identified as required.
 Large incumbents in (any) industry are adept at taking advantage of onerous regulations for competitive advantage.
 Even when the company might actually do better (and consumers probably do a lot better) without a regulation, the actual humans who comprise the company have a much easier life if they can just obey rules that disadvantage potential competitors rather than doing the hard work of competition and innovation.
 But that does not work so well for them when the system is Kafkaesque.